longhorn/website/content/docs/1.5.0/spdk/quick-start.md

   nvme version
   ```

-- Load `nvme-tcp` kernel module on the each worker node
+- Load `nvme-tcp` kernel module on the each Longhorn node
   ```
   modprobe nvme-tcp
   ```